ut0mt8/k8sqndway/README.md

 sudo mkdir -p /etc/etcd /var/lib/etcd
 ```

 Each etcd member must have a unique name within an etcd cluster.
-Set the etcd name to match the hostname of the current node and its private IP :
+Set the etcd name to match the hostname and private internal ip of the current node:

 ```
 ETCD_NAME=$(hostname -s)